Carlock1609/PDXCodeGuild/Capstone/proposal.md

 ### Influencer:
 - User must signup and are also required to link their social media accounts to get their follower counts.
-- User will have the follower count displayed on their profile for each application and total folower count combined aswell.
+- User will have the follower count displayed on their profile for each application and total follower count combined aswell.
 - User can set filter on Photographer based on experience and search a list that matches.
 - User can send message to Photographer to collaborate
 - User can gain more points for working with photographers with less experience.